 Mixed breeds might not be able to trace their ancestral lineage, but does that really matter when their sweet, adorable eyes are looking up at you or when they’re covering you in doggy kisses?
 That’s what we thought.
 Whether you’re looking for a lap dog, a jogging partner, or an all-around-great family dog, a mixed breed is a lovable blend of everything you’re looking for.
 Mixed breeds in shelters long to find forever families, but it’s not always a simple process for a dog to make the leap from the shelter to a new home.
 Here’s what shelter dogs wish you knew—and why this information is essential.

 You probably see Labrador Retrievers everywhere—in town, on the trail, at the beach, and at the dog park.
 You might even see them working as rescue, guide, and therapy dogs, jobs that seem tailor-made for them.
 They’re happy and outgoing and love to retrieve balls, frisbees, and just about anything you toss out—especially if it means jumping into the lake to retrieve it.
-Labs often top these most-popular lists because of their great nature; they’re the family members who get along with everyone.
+Labs often top these most-popular lists because of their great nature; they’re the family members who get along with everyone and are some of the best dogs for first-time owners.
 They are blissfully content to cozy up to one family member or plop down in the middle of the kids sprawled out on the floor.
 A Labrador Retriever is basically an oversized lap dog…but not quite as big as these massive and mellow dog breeds.

 A teensy-weensy cutie, the Chihuahua tips the scales at around six pounds (or less!) and is around eight inches tall.
 But this small breed packs a gigantic amount of personality in its dainty body.
 Speaking of that personality, it actually depends a lot on the particular Chihuahua’s genes.
 Some may have come from a long line of mild-mannered and mellow dogs, while others have ancestors who are a little more bossy and boisterous.
 Mild or a saucy, a Chihuahua will be your biggest fan.
 They’ll stick to you like glue 24/7, bestowing lots of affection, fun playtime, and eternal devotion—especially if you buy them these things on every dog’s wish list.